-On the existing boot there are two slide guide sets, one on the up leg side and one on the down let side of the elevator.
-These will both need to be removed and in doing so, notice that they are held in place by some angle strips.
-All of the pieces will need to be cut out and the surfaces ground smooth.
-See Illustration 1A on Page 9-4 for help in identifying these panels.
+On the existing boot there are two slide guide sets, one on the up leg side and one on the down leg side of the elevator. these will both need to be removed an in doing so, notice that they are held in place by some angle strips.
+All of the angle pieces will need to be cut out and the surfaces ground smooth.
+Help with identifying these angle strips is given in the attached drawing of the boot, labeled Illustration 1A.